Healthy Homes Assessment Ngauranga

 Ngauranga Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Ngauranga and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory throughout Ngauranga and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate the conformance to the Healthy Homes Standards that apply or will be applicable to their rental properties.
+• Property managers and landlords are required to keep records of their the compliance with the Healthy Homes Standard that apply or will be applied throughout the tenancy period of the rental property.

-• Property managers and private landlords should make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.
+• Property managers and private landlords must ensure their rental properties conform according to Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

-• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes